 Fees and Cancellation Policy:

-- Transfer of a course booking is available. (more than 3 business working days’ notice required.
+- Transfer of a course booking is available. (more than 3 business working days’ notice is required.
 3 business days’ notice or less is considered a cancellation).
-A fee of $20 for each transfer, (one free transfer offered).
+A fee of $20 for each transfer and one free transfer is offered.

 - Refunds and re-bookings must be claimed within 30 days.
 No refund of any fees paid will be available after this time

 - Course start times are fixed.
 We strongly advise that students arrive at least 15 minutes early.
 Late arrivals will not be admitted and a cancellation fee will apply.

 All refunds are assessed on a case-by-case basis.